CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo3-getfunctionleave3info-method.md

 ## <a name="parameters"></a>Paramètres
  `functionId`
- [in] Le `FunctionID` de la fonction qui retourne.
+ [in] The `FunctionID` of the function that is returning.

  `eltInfo`
  [in] Handle opaque qui représente des informations sur un frame de pile donné.
-Le profileur doit fournir les mêmes `eltInfo` qui a été donné au profileur par la [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md) (fonction).
+The profiler should provide the same `eltInfo` that was given to the profiler by the [FunctionLeave3WithInfo](../../../../docs/framework/unmanaged-api/profiling/functionleave3withinfo-function.md) function.

  `pFrameInfo`
  [out] Handle opaque qui représente des informations génériques sur un frame de pile donné.
 Ce handle est uniquement valide pendant le rappel `FunctionLeave3WithInfo` au cours duquel le profileur a appelé la méthode `GetFunctionLeave3Info`.

  `pRetvalRange`
- [out] Un pointeur vers un [COR_PRF_FUNCTION_ARGUMENT_RANGE](../../../../docs/framework/unmanaged-api/profiling/cor-prf-function-argument-range-structure.md) structure qui contient la valeur qui est retournée à partir de la fonction.
-Pour accéder aux informations de valeur de retour, le `COR_PRF_ENABLE_FUNCTION_RETVAL` l’indicateur doit être défini.
-Le profileur peut utiliser le [méthode ICorProfilerInfo::SetEventMask](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) pour définir les indicateurs d’événement.
+ [out] A pointer to a [COR_PRF_FUNCTION_ARGUMENT_RANGE](../../../../docs/framework/unmanaged-api/profiling/cor-prf-function-argument-range-structure.md) structure that contains the value that is returned from the function.
+To access return value information, the `COR_PRF_ENABLE_FUNCTION_RETVAL` flag must be set.
+The profiler can use the [ICorProfilerInfo::SetEventMask method](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo-seteventmask-method.md) to set the event flags.

 ## <a name="remarks"></a>Notes

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib